 The Ultimate Guide to Traveling with Kids in the Philippines

 First things first, let me emphasize that this is Philippine travel we are talking about.
 I am a huge fan of family travel and hiking blogs from the US but they are far different from what we have experienced so far.
-Let’s just say the level of comfort for us here in the Philippines are much lower than theirs.
+Let’s just say that we have a higher level of tolerance for discomfort here compared to them.

 In addition, if you are a foreigner and are looking into visa requirements to stay in the Philippines, I suggest you check out DFA’s guideline requirements or other posts on the Internet as I won’t have any answer to that.